 Phyllis Bedells Bursary

-Named in honour of Phyllis Bedells, a founder member and Vice-President of the RAD, this bursary is awarded to young dancers under 17 years of age who have passed the RAD Intermediate and Advanced 1 exams (Advanced 1 with Distinction), but have not entered for the Advanced 2 exam.
+Named in honour of Phyllis Bedells, a founder member and Vice-President of the RAD, this bursary is awarded to young dancers who have passed the RAD Intermediate and Advanced 1 exams (Advanced 1 with Distinction).

 This bursary, supported by the Mary Kipps Bequest, is awarded annually and has a value of up to £1,000 to be used to further the winner’s training.
 Payment can be offset against existing tuition fees or against material and equipment.

 The bursary takes place in front of an audience and a panel of judges, and consists of:

 - a non-syllabus class at Advanced 1 level

 - followed by the performance of Dancer’s Own